devgateway/www.developmentgateway.org/_posts/2014-09-12-south-south-cooperation-an-expanding-modality.md

 created: 1410535354
 old_path: news/south-south-cooperation-expanding-modality
 title: 'South-South Cooperation: An Expanding Modality'
-lede: In early May, we highlighted the importance of tracking South-South Cooperation (SSC), the exchange of financial and in-kind aid between developing countries.
+excerpt: In early May, we highlighted the importance of tracking South-South Cooperation (SSC), the exchange of financial and in-kind aid between developing countries.
 On the United Nations Day for South-South Cooperation, we wanted to highlight some updates about SSC across the Western Hemisphere.Tracking SSC Spending for Information